Worn Down Teeth

 Brushing – Using a toothbrush that is too hard or too long can wear down enamel.

-Oral Jewelry – Piercings around the mouth such as lip or tongue piercings can wear down enamel.
+Oral Jewelry – Piercings around the mouth such as a lip or tongue piercings can wear down enamel.
 This usually occurs on the adjacent teeth.

 Daily Life – Habits we do in our everyday lives can cause enamel wear.
 These include biting fingernails, chewing on pens and more.